torozsom/MnB-ReviewSite/README.md

 - **🔍 Powerful Search**: Find exactly what you're looking for with our intuitive search functionality
 - **👤 User Accounts**: Register, login, and maintain your personal profile
 - **🔒 Secure Authentication**: Protected routes ensure only authorized users can perform certain actions
-- **📱 Responsive Design**: Enjoy a seamless experience across all devices
 - **🖼️ Media Upload**: Add cover images to enhance visual appeal
 - **🛠️ CRUD Operations**: Full create, read, update, and delete functionality for all content